ekoindia/openapi-spec/markdown/README.md

 ### 7.2 DigiLocker Verification Status API
-This API is used to get the status of the DigiLocker verification.
+Use this API to get the status of the DigiLocker verification.

 #### Details
 - **Method:** GET